oguzhankrcb/auto-casting-json-resource/README.md

 use AutoCastingJsonResource;
 ```

-And then you can cast whatever you want in `castings` array
+And then you can cast whatever you want in `casts` array

 ```php
     /**